JesusTrj/AppliedDataScience/README.md

-# AppliedDataScienceSpec
+# AppliedDataScience
-Set of activities developed for the Applied Data Science Specialization from the University of Michigan's program at Coursera.
+Set of activities developed for the study of Applied Data Science.
 ## Dev Environment
 * MacOS, VSCode
 * Python